Please use another Browser

-Deep insights into what is happening in the grids enable targeted, proactive actions to maintain and optimize power quality.
+Deep insights into what is happening in the grids enable targeted, proactive actions to ensure optimal power quality at all times.

-Owing to the increasingly complex tasks, it's becoming more difficult and at the same time more important to make the right decisions.
-With thoroughly analyzed data as a basis, you gain greater insights into the processes of your grid, enabling you to make well-founded decisions.
+Thoroughly analyzed grid data enable you to make well-founded decisions.
 This enhances performance and extends the service life of assets, while also simplifying processes.
 By optimizing maintenance deployments and increasing grid availability, you can also improve the cost-effectiveness of your grid.

 Analyses of past projects confirm that integrating IT and OT into the engineering process can save time and money.
 Much of the effort involved in such system integration was attributed to converting between different protocols.
 High costs were also incurred when connecting differing systems in the control centers and other systems such as energy resource planning.
 Consequently, power providers and suppliers worldwide have developed common standards in order to reduce costs and effort.
 This enhances the security of investments.

 Distributing various measuring devices throughout the entire distribution grid is a question of time and money.
-Strategically critical and important local distribution substations are the first locations to be equipped in order to optimize such deployment cost effectively.
-Real-time status estimation plays an important role in this process, enabling that portion of grid substations that are not equipped with measuring equipment to be mapped.
-Real-time status estimation can be calculated either centrally or on a distributed basis, performed by the Spectrum Power™ Advanced Distribution Management System (ADMS).
-This enables advanced detection of critical grid situations.
-This also provides grid planning engineers with detailed insight into recurring load demand histories and up-to-date load flow diagrams as well as into voltage level monitoring.
+Strategically critical and important local distribution substations are the first locations to be equipped in order to optimize such deployment from an economic standpoint.
+Real-time state estimation performs an important function in this process, enabling that portion of grid substations that are not equipped with measuring devices to be mapped and considered.

 Phase asymmetries in grids can be detected and located based on captured data.
 These asymmetries often negatively impact equipment and electrical loads (i.e. electrical consumers) such as motors.
-As a growing volume of sensor and meter measuring data are available, this data can be used for analysis purposes, thereby greatly facilitating the difficult and time-intensive search for asymmetries among loads as well as sensors that have been cross-phase connected.
+As a growing volume of sensor and meter measuring data are available, these data can be used for analysis and thereby greatly facilitate the difficult and time-intensive local search for asymmetries among loads as well as sensors that have been cross-phased connected.